Here's the fascinating origin of the term "computer bug"

 But the actual reasoning for the first use of the term "bug", in and of itself is a little hazy, to say the least, but it may have its origins in early English parlance.
 Some suggest it may have been derived from the Middle English bugge which forms the basis for the term "bugbear" and "bugaboo".

-In this sense, the word bug shares a common source to terms like 'goblin' (Bögge from Low German) and may also share a linguistic link to the term "gremlin" which is also often used to describe seemingly mysterious mechanical malfunctions (as in, "a gremlin in the works") first used by RAF pilots during WWII.
+In this sense, the word bug shares a common source with terms like 'goblin' (Bögge from Low German) and may also share a linguistic link to the term "gremlin" which is also often used to describe seemingly mysterious mechanical malfunctions (as in, "a gremlin in the works") first used by RAF pilots during WWII.

 Engineers used the term extensively throughout the late 1800s, as we have seen, with it seemingly entering common use around the turn of the century.